emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## VidBox
+### Score: 23/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 18 english + 6 non eng, and a few have server auto-switch if one fails. ✔️
+1. Site does have episode auto-next (servers echo + vidfast). ✔️
+1. UI is good, feels very modern and search shows results as you type. ✔️
+1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists and history. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
+1. Site does have 4K content (videasy only). ⚠️
+1. Site looks good + works well on mobile. ✔️

+***
 ## Watch2Day
 ### Score: 23/24
 1. Streams load very fast. ✔️